 SLATING FOR THE CAMERA

-The audition is videotaped so you will be asked to give your name, age, name of the school you attend and the names of the piece(s) you are performing.
+The audition is videotaped so you will be asked to give your name, age, name of the school you attend, and the names of the piece(s) you are performing.
 When you finish slating, find the place in the room from which you want to start your monologue or song.

 PRESENTING THE MONOLOGUE/SONG

-After slating, take a short beat and then begin your monologue or song.
+After slating, take a short pause and then begin your monologue or song.
 If you stumble over a word or two, don’t worry, just stay focused and keep going.
 If you suddenly go blank and can’t remember your piece (don’t worry, it has happened to all of us!), take a moment to collect your thoughts.
 The adjudicators will direct you on how to continue.
 After you finish your monologue and/or song, the adjudicators may or may not give you some notes and have you do part or all of it again.

 QUESTIONS FROM THE ADJUDICATORS

 The adjudicators may ask you some questions about why you want to attend ChiArts and your goals.